Jacques: Michigan education board holds up $47 million for charter schools

 Following the November election, the State Board returned to supermajority 6-2 Democratic control.
 Most of the Democrats were backed in the election by teachers unions.
 Education unions have targeted charters schools as a threat to traditional public schools, and blame them for draining students away from districts like Detroit.
 Since the new board was seated in January, its sentiments have shifted, and support for charters is less certain.

-That’s in sharp contrast to a year ago, when the U.S. Department of Education awarded the charter school grant to the state following a competitive application process — one which the State Board had given its blessing.
-But that was when the board was split evenly between Republicans and Democrats.
+That’s in sharp contrast to a year ago, when the U.S. Department of Education awarded the charter school grant to the state following a competitive application process.

 The Education Department proudly sent out a press release in October when it got news of the award, saying the “MDE’s grant application had the highest score of any of the 15 grantees in the national competition.”